-Welcome to school year 2015-2016!
-Education is a team effort, and we know that students, parents, teachers, and other staff members all working together can make this a successful year for our students.
+Welcome to school year 2016-17!
+Education is a team effort, and we know that students, parents, teachers, and other staff members all working together can make this a wonderfully successful year for our students.

-The Lewisville Independent School District (LISD) High School Student Handbook is designed to provide a resource for some of the basic information that you and your child will need during the school year.
-In an effort to make it easier to use, the handbook is divided into two sections:
+The Lewisville ISD Student Handbook is designed to provide basic information that you and your child will need during the school year.
+The handbook is divided into two sections:

-Section I-PARENTAL RIGHTS AND RESPONSIBILITIES-with information to assist you in responding to school-related issues.
+Section I-PARENTAL RIGHTS-with information to assist you in responding to school-related issues.
 We encourage you to take some time to closely review this section of the handbook.

-Section II-OTHER IMPORTANT INFORMATION FOR STUDENTS AND PARENTS-organized alphabetically by topic for quick access when searching for information on a specific issue
+Section II-OTHER IMPORTANT INFORMATION FOR STUDENTS AND PARENTS-organized alphabetically by topic, and, where possible, further divided by applicability to ages and/or grade levels, for quick access when searching for information on a specific issue.

-Please be aware that the term "the student's parent" is used to refer to the parent, legal guardian, or any other person who has agreed to assume school-related responsibility for a student.
+Please be aware that the term "parent," unless otherwise noted, is used to refer to the parent, legal guardian, any person granted some other type of lawful control of the student, or any other person who has agreed to assume school-related responsibility for a student.

-Both students and parents should become familiar with the LISD Student Code of Conduct, which is a document adopted by the board and intended to promote school safety and an atmosphere for learning.
-That document may be found at campus websites and posted on the district's Web site at www.lisd.net.
+Both students and parents should become familiar with the Lewisville ISD Student Code of Conduct, which is a document adopted by the board and intended to promote school safety and an atmosphere for learning.
+That document may be found on the district's website at www.lisd.net and is available in hard copy upon request.